 What we don’t: Heavy and overly complicated for many minimalists and thru-hikers.

 Osprey is a backpack powerhouse known for quality builds, excellent organization, and comfort, as seen in industry-leading designs like the Atmos/Aura above.
-First released over a decade ago, the Exos (and women’s Eja) was their original take on an ultralight pack, and is still a popular pick in this category.
-At 2 pounds 13.4 ounces for the 58-liter version, it can’t compete with streamlined haulers like the Hyperlite Southwest and Gossamer Gear Mariposa (both check in just under 2 lb.), but the additional weight translates to a boost in organizational features, carrying comfort, and ventilation.
+First released over a decade ago, the Exos (and women’s Eja) was their original take on an ultralight pack and remains a popular pick in this category.
+At 2 pounds 13.4 ounces for the 58-liter version, it can’t compete with streamlined haulers like the Hyperlite Southwest above or Gossamer Gear Mariposa below (both of which check in around 2 lb.), but the additional weight translates to a boost in organizational features, carrying comfort, and ventilation.
 And with a spring 2022 update, the most recent Exos tacks on a convenient torso-length adjustment and reintroduces hipbelt pockets to the design (surprisingly, these had been removed in the previous version).

 If you’re accustomed to a traditional backpack but curious about dipping into the ultralight world, we think the Exos is one of the best places to start.
-With a robust suspension system and decent feature set, this pack isn't a true UL design, but it’s nevertheless significantly lighter and more streamlined than a pack like the Atmos above.
-And held up against the similarly intentioned Gregory Focal (below), the Exos tacks on a few more bells and whistles (including the adjustable torso length), and features a slightly more plush backpanel.
-You do trade off a bit of durability compared to burly traditional haulers or pricier ultralight designs (which generally use Dyneema or tough Robic nylon), but we’ve been surprised with how well the Exos’ 100-denier body and base have held up.
-For an even more streamlined design from Osprey, check out the Exos Pro 55 ($290), which weighs in at just 2 pounds 1.2 ounces but offers a fairly bare-bones suspension and feature set...
-Read in-depth review
+With a robust suspension system and practical feature set, this pack isn't a true UL design, but it’s nevertheless significantly lighter and more streamlined than a pack like the Atmos above.
+And held up against the similarly intentioned Gregory Focal below, the Exos boasts a few more bells and whistles (including the adjustable torso length) and features a slightly more plush backpanel.
+You do trade a bit of durability compared to burly traditional haulers or pricier ultralight designs (which generally use Dyneema or tough Robic nylon), but we’ve been surprised with how well the Exos’ 100-denier body and base have held up.
+For an even more streamlined option from Osprey, check out the Exos Pro 55 ($290), which weighs just 2 pounds 1.2 ounces and is quickly becoming a favorite among thru-hikers and minimalist backpacks willing to take a deeper dive into the UL space...
+Read in-depth Exos 58 review

 See the Men's Osprey Exos 58 See the Women's Osprey Eja 58